-It’s time we take back our food and meet our neighbors.
+Will your community be the next #foodisfreeproject?
+You’re invited to plant your first seeds and join us!
+It’s time we reconnect with our food and meet our neighbors.
 Invite your friends to join the mission.
 Transform your own neighborhood by planting a community garden in your front yard.

-Food is Free provides a platform for community interaction that opens doors to further collaboration and connection.
-Imagine driving down your street, where the majority of homes host a front yard community garden, neighbors come together for potlucks, establish tool-sharing and community composting programs while creating safer, more beautiful neighborhoods.
+Food is Free provides a platform for community interaction opening the door to further collaboration.
+Imagine driving down your street, where the majority of neighbors host a front yard community garden, neighbors come together for potlucks, establish tool-sharing and community composting programs while creating safer, more beautiful neighborhoods.

 We are creating models for how to grow food in unused public spaces that provide opportunities for people to experience fresh, healthy, organic food, and the power of community when we come together for a cause that’s greater than ourselves.
 We want to learn what has worked for you so share your experiences and #foodisfree photos with us on social media.

 How to Start a Food is Free Project Guide – Click the image below to read the guide.
 Right click and “save link as” to download it.
 We wanted it to be a mix of inspiration and action steps without being too overwhelming.
-We’ll be sharing more detailed guides and blog posts as we move forward as well as an FAQ.
 Plant a front yard garden and share the harvest this season and join the #foodisfree movement.

 Onward and Upward,